Thomick/Ordinal-data-clustering/README.md

 - `data`: Contains the datasets used for the experiments.
 - `report`: Contains the report for the project.

+### Where to find the code implementing the algorithms of the paper

+- Algorithm 1 Ternary search: The function `trichotomy_maximization` in the file `src/model_tools.py`.
+- Algorithm 2 Check polynomial negativity: The function `check_fomralcaly_negativity` in the file `src/check_log_concavity_bos.py`.
+- Algorithm 3 BOS polynomial computation: The function `compute_polynomials` in the file `src/bos_model_polynomials.py`.
+- Algorithm 4 GOD polynomial computation: The function `compute_u` in the file `src/compute_u.py`.

+A last notable algorithm is the AECM algorithm that is implemented in the file `src/aecm.py`.
+It is implemented as a class but the main part of the algorithm is located in the `fit` method.

 ## Usage

 The notebooks can be run using Jupyter Notebook or Jupyter Lab and are located in the `notebooks` folder.
 The source code is located in the `src` folder.